MakerFaireOrlando/mfo-static-website/pages/homeschool.md

 * Umbrella school registration
 * Membership with the Florida Parent Educator Association (FPEA)
 * Membership with the Homeschool Legal Defense Association (HSLDA)
+* Registration with a Florida Department of Education (FLDOE) approved scholarship-funding organization (SFO) (PEP program)
 * Letter of Intent to homeschool registered with your municipality If you have a question on documentation of homeschool status, please email us at [makers@makerfaireorlando.com](mailto://makers@makerfaireorlando.com)